What do you do for an average pet visit?

 Why do you mention the dogs must be friendly?

-In addition, if an emergency replacement was needed, they would need to be able to tend
+If an emergency replacement was needed, they would need to be able to tend to your

-to your pet, whether it was a trusted neighbor or my backups.
-If pets are shy, that's
+pet, whether it was a trusted neighbor or my backups.
+If pets are shy, that's okay, but

 Can my children or neighbors do some of the visits, and you the rest?